-All students take the Fundamentals of International Human Rights Law course in the mornings which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
+In the mornings, all students take the Fundamentals of International Human Rights Law course which provides an in-depth understanding of relevant laws, legal principles, obligations and enforcement machinery.
 This course comprises a plenary lecture, followed by small-group seminars.
-One group will be an advanced group and students who have already studied international human rights law or can demonstrate significant professional experience in the field may opt for this class which focuses on Human Rights Advocacy and Dissemination.
+One group will be an advanced group and students who have already studied international human rights law or can demonstrate significant professional experience in the field may opt for this class which focuses on Human Rights Lawyering.
 In the afternoons students choose one of five classes for a more in-depth study of a particular specialised area of international human rights law.

 You will be asked to choose your seminar options on the online application form.
 For the afternoon seminars we will ask you to make a first and second choice of class.
 We will always try to place you in your first choice but this may not be possible if a class is already oversubscribed.
 We may not be able to confirm your class choices until after the payment deadline.